MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 | **Audit and monitoring**          | Regularly review audit logs and set up alerts for suspicious activities.
 Intune integrates with Microsoft Endpoint Manager and other Microsoft security solutions, providing a holistic view of device security.                                                                     | [Audit changes and events in Microsoft Intune](/mem/intune/fundamentals/monitor-audit-logs)                                                                                                                                               |
 | **User training**                 | Educate users about not leaving sensitive information visible on the screen.<br> <br>If your organization has Microsoft Purview Data Loss Prevention (DLP), you can define policies that prevent people from sharing sensitive information in a Microsoft Teams channel or chat session. | [Data loss prevention and Microsoft Teams](/purview/dlp-microsoft-teams)                                                                                                                                                                  |

-## Group Policy settings for domain-joined scenarios
+## Manage Group Policy settings in domain-joined scenarios

 When integrating Teams Rooms with a domain, it's imperative to establish a separate, dedicated Organizational Unit (OU) specifically for Teams Rooms.
 This approach enables the application of Group Policy Object (GPO) exclusions directly to this OU, ensuring that only relevant policies affect Teams Rooms objects.